Samuel Landis, (Senior Partner)

-Gregory Segal, (Senior Partner)
+Gregory Segal, (Of Counsel)

 With a 15 year background in civil litigation, Gregory Segal has gained the reputation of not “giving in” or “settling” if he believes a better result is possible.
 Gregory Segal, along with his partner Samuel Landis, has been one of the pioneering and driving forces in IRS controversy resolution.
 Gregory Segal has handled a variety of complex, news grabbing cases featured in various legal and entertainment journals.
 In addition, he has served as a legal analyst for ABC talk radio on various legal issues as well as maintaining a reputation as a highly rated lecturer on tax resolution issues to CPAs and accountants.

 Victoria Lee’s practice involves multistate tax controversy matters for all tax types.
 She helps both individual and business clients navigate through Federal and SALT disputes involving audits, judicial/administrative hearings, and judicial/administrative appeals.
 Victoria has a passion for obtaining the best resolution for clients whether through negotiating with taxing entities or litigation.

 After completing law school, Victoria Lee earned her Master’s of Law Degree (LL.M.) in Taxation from Loyola Law School Los Angeles.
 While obtaining her LL.M., Victoria externed with the IRS Office of Chief Counsel where she appeared in the United States Tax Court to litigate cases involving a variety of issues.
 Victoria also has a broad range of experience in Gift and Estate Taxation and Charitable and Nonprofit tax compliance.